WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

-level implementation of the COW macro, the `get` and `set` accessors are optimized into `_read` and `_modify` which could offer better performance in production environment, we can observe that the Swift programming language forbids the programmer to define accessors that not only with the same name but actually the same semantics.
+level implementation of the COW macro, the `get` and `set` accessors are optimized into `_read` and `_modify` which could offer better performance in production environment, we can observe that the Swift programming language forbids the programmer to define multiple accessors that not only with the same name but actually the same semantics.

 ![A Compilation Failure Caused by Duplicate Accessor Brought By Expanding The @UseDictionaryStorage Macro](compilation-failure-duplicate-accessor-expanding-use-dictionary-storage.png "A compilation failure caused by duplicate accessor brought by expanding the @UseDictionaryStorage macro.")